Overwintering as an Adult

 See that bright white mark on the ventral side of the wing, the mark that if you use your imagination might look like a comma?
 That is why this butterfly is called “comma.”

-2 responses to “Overwintering as an Adult”
+2 thoughts on “Overwintering as an Adult”

 1. next grammar quiz, does the question mark over winter as well.
 I will look it up but hope you get the info out on the net in your usual informative and fun fashion.